Study Abroad for JIBC Students - Portsmouth UK

 • Bachelor of Emergency & Security Management Studies.

-Participants are responsible for arranging and paying for travel to and from the destination and for expenses such as health insurance, meals, commuting, and other personal expenses.
+Participants are responsible for arranging and paying for travel to and from the destination and expenses such as health insurance, meals, commuting, and other personal expenses.

 Other opportunities such as the recent Summer School for Law Enforcement Studies Students at Charles Sturt University in Australia may be offered.

 In recent years, students in the LESD or BLES programs had the opportunity to study abroad in Australia with the Theme of Environmental Criminology.
-Students gained experience in field work through solution-focused and practice-based activities intended to prevent, disrupt, and reduce crime.
+Students gained experience in fieldwork through solution-focused and practice-based activities intended to prevent, disrupt, and reduce crime.

 The program included: